-Title companies insure real property against known and unknown claims against the property.
+Title companies insure the real property against known and unknown claims against the property.
 Anyone who buys a residence or buys real property for personal, business, or investing use – should make sure they get title insurance.
 Without clear titles, the buyer or owner of real property may not be able to sell the property to others.
-They buyer/owner may be subject to lawsuits by anyone who claims an interest in the property.
+The buyer/owner may be subject to lawsuits by anyone who claims an interest in the property.
 Any claim against real property is called a cloud.
 A quiet title action helps resolve open clouds.

 • Judgments against the real property